chooban/botsky/README.md

 # Botsky

-A Bluesky API client in Go with useful features for developing automated apps and bots.
+A Bluesky API client in Go.
+Use Botsky to easily build Bluesky API integrations, automated apps, and bots.

 ---

 Provides easy-to-use interfaces for:

 - creating posts
-- event-/notification listeners to react to mentions, replies, etc. **(WIP)**
+- event-/notification listeners to react to mentions, replies, etc.
+- manipulating data on your PDS, read records from other PDSes
 - interacting with user profiles and social graph **(WIP)**
-- manipulate data on your PDS, read records from other PDSes **(WIP)**
 - interacting with feeds, labelers, and more **(WIP)**

-Includes auth management & auto-refresh and support for rate-limiting.
+Includes auth management & auto-refresh.

 **Note:** This library is under active development, most features are still work in progress.